-Guidance on sanctions means the guidance issued by the ICAEW Regulatory Board for the disciplinary bodies in accordance with Disciplinary Bye-law 16, which specifies ICAEW's policy and framework for applying sanctions.
+Guidance on sanctions means the guidance issued by the ICAEW Regulatory Board for the disciplinary committees in accordance with Disciplinary Bye-law 16, which specifies ICAEW's policy and framework for applying sanctions.

-Head of Committees and Tribunals means the person within ICAEW's Professional Standards Department who manages the Committees and Tribunals team, provides advice on legal and procedural issues to the Conduct Committee and to whom administrative functions may be delegated by the Disciplinary Committee Chair and the Appeal Committee Chair.
+Head of Committees and Tribunals means the person within ICAEW's Professional Standards Department who manages the Committees and Tribunals team, provides advice on legal and procedural issues to the Conduct Committee and to whom administrative functions may be delegated by the Tribunals Committee Chair and the Appeal Committee Chair.

-Head of Investigation means the person appointed from time to time to the role of Head of Investigation in the Professional Standards Department of ICAEW, or any employee of that department who is authorised to act in that role by the Chief Officer of the Professional Standards Department.
+Head of Investigation means the person appointed from time to time to the role of Head of Investigation in the Professional Standards Department of ICAEW, or any employee of that department who is authorised to act in that role by the PSD Chief Officer.

-hearing means a hearing of a Tribunal or an Appeal Panel, whether conducted in person or through video or audio-conferencing facilities, and references to a hearing in these IDRs includes a re-hearing.
+hearing means a hearing of a Tribunal or an Appeal Panel, whether conducted in person or through video or audio-conferencing facilities, and references to a 'hearing' in these IDRs includes a re-hearing.